syllod/Post-Preview-Shortcode_wp-snippet/README.md

 ## Usage

-1. Copy the code from the `post-preview-shortcode.php` file.
+1. Copy the code from the `post-preview-shortcode-snippet.php` file.

 2. In your WordPress theme's `functions.php` file or in a custom plugin, paste the code.